Education in the College

 - Develop College rules governing education on topics such as extensions for assignments, word limits for assessment.

-Academic staff from the College and representatives of ANUSA are represented on the CEC and its subcommittees.
-The secretariat for the College Education Committee is provided by the Education Development Studio.
-The email address for the committee is CECandCCW.CASS@anu.edu.au.
+Academic staff from the College and representatives of ANUSA are represented on the CASS CEC.
+The secretariat support for the CASS CEC is provided by the Education Team.
+The email address for the committee is firstname.lastname@example.org.

 What support is provided for those teaching in the College?

-The College’s Education Development Studio (EDS) provides assistance for those teaching in the College: curriculum design, teaching quality, technology in education, prizes and grants, support for projects initiated by the Associate Dean (Education), and the College’s education committees, including the CASS Education Committee and the CASS Coursework Committee.
+The College’s Education Office provides assistance for those teaching in the College: curriculum design, teaching quality, technology in education, prizes and grants, support for projects initiated by the Associate Dean (Education), and the College’s education committees: CASS CEC and the HDR Sub-committee.